 Meanwhile, remove drumsticks from the refrigerator.
 Move the tomato sauce to one side of the grill and add drumsticks.
 Grill for 4-5 minutes per side, brushing with some of the marinade every couple of minutes.

 When done, remove drumsticks from the grill and transfer to the skillet.
-Sprinkle with grated Parmesan and mix all well.
-Serve your delicious campfire chicken immediately!
+Sprinkle with grated parmesan and mix all well.
+Serve up your delicious campfire chicken!